Genre Fantasy Bestsellers through 1990

 For instance, you wanna take a stab at which SFF author has the most individual books appear on a bestseller list?

 No, it ain't Heinlein, Clark, Herbert, or Asimov.
 It's not even Terry Brooks or David Eddings.
 No, the answer is Piers Anthony ... and even if you somehow pulled that name out of thin air, you'll still never guess how truly dominate Anthony was.
-Up through 1990, Anthony had more than double than number of distinct bestsellers than the next most frequent bestseller, Anne McCaffrey.
-Whereas Anthony had an astounding 22 different books appear on a bestseller list, McCaffrey had "only" 9.**
+Up through 1990, he had more than double than number of distinct bestsellers than Anne McCaffrey, the next most frequent bestseller.
+Whereas Anthony had an astounding 21 different books appear on a bestseller list, McCaffrey had "only" nine.**

 Now, caveats.
 These numbers need to be taken with one (or two) grains of salt.
 For instance, although Anthony had 22 two distinct books rise to bestseller status, his "most-total-copies-sold" book, A Spell for Chameleon, never actually appeared on a bestseller list.
 These lists work best at measuring rapid, meteoric rises in sales for books, but long-term, steady sellers rarely make the lists.
 Along similar lines, Heinlein's Stranger in a Strange Land had over 50 printings but never once made a bestseller list.
 So, these lists aren't perfect.